vizthex123/ExtraDataModels/CFAssets/modrinth_desc.md

 ### Open Loader

 1) Make sure the CurseForge App is installed.
-Other launchers should work if they have a section to download datapacks, though.
+Other launchers should work if they have a section to download datapacks, though - that's the important part for this.

 2) Download [the mod](https://modrinth.com/mod/open-loader), and in the instance for the modpack download the datapack (you can just search for `vizthex` to quickly find it, or copy & paste the project ID off of the CF page)